kennykb/NYbuildings_repair/README.md

    * 32,465 addresses with city names that differ
    * 152 addresses with housenumbers that differ
    * 120 addresses with postcodes that differ

+_Update 2022-03-29:_ There will be considerably more even than this!
+One round of corrections has already been run, so further counts will not include the buildings that are already fixed.

 The list of affected counties has also expanded greatly.
 Counties that are known to have imported addresses that disagree with NYSGIS